 On January 25, 1915, Watson was at 333 Grant Avenue in San Francisco to receive the first transcontinental telephone call, placed by Bell from the Telephone Building at 15 Dey Street in New York City.
 By then more than 13,000,000 telephones were in use worldwide.[3,8] In 1920, Watson visioned telephone conversations across the Atlantic Ocean as “only the beginning of modern development in this method of communication.”

 Thomas Augustus Watson died of heart disease on December 13, 1934.
+In the 1939 film biography The Story of Alexander Graham Bell by Irving Cummings, Watson was portrayed by Henry Fonda.

 At yovisto academic video search you can learn more about the history of telecommunication in a video from the ATT archives on ‘To communicate is just the beginning‘.